coder/docs/guides/deployments/podman.md

 > Please be aware that there are
 > [limitations related to running Podman in rootless mode](https://github.com/containers/podman/blob/main/rootless.md#shortcomings-of-rootless-podman).

-> **Note**: Running Podman in rootless mode requires a FUSE device to implement
-> the overlay filesystem (fuse-overlayfs) in unprivileged mode.
-The following
-> directions work by mounting the FUSE device from the host into workspace
-> containers, which conflicts with the isolation provided by SELinux and
-> AppArmor.
->
-> For systems running AppArmor (typically Debian- and Ubuntu-derived systems),
-> please disable AppArmor before proceeding.
->
-> For systems running SELinux (typically Fedora-, CentOS-, and Red Hat-based
-> systems), please disable SELinux or set it to `permissive` mode.

 1. Install `smarter-device-manager` and expose the FUSE device through it.
 To do so, create a file called `smarter-device-manager.yaml` with the following
    contents: